jihadajUAEU/bluemeshv2/README.md

 5. Create a Pull Request

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed to netstratum